The Best Cruise Excursions in Bermuda

-Best Bermuda Shore Excursions
+Dig Into the Best Bermuda Port Excursions

-By Cassie Bailey | Published on August 7, 2025
+By Cassie Bailey | Published: August 7, 2025 | Updated: February 20, 2026

 1. Hidden Gems Exploration Adventure

-On the Hidden Gems Exploration Adventure—a guest favorite—you’ll go off the beaten path to discover the area around Castle Harbour.
-After walking through the mangroves of Tom Moore’s Jungle you’ll head to a set of secluded caverns where you can swim in natural pools.
+On the Hidden Gems Exploration Adventure — a guest favorite — you’ll go off the beaten path to discover the area around Castle Harbour.
+After walking through the mangroves of Tom Moore’s Jungle, you’ll head to a set of secluded caverns where you can swim in natural pools.
 You’ll break for a snack from Bailey’s Bay Ice Parlor before climbing to the top of St. David’s Lighthouse for its enviable ocean views, then wrap up your excursion at Cooper’s Island Nature Reserve to go snorkeling above the coral reef.

 2. Goslings Sunset Rum Tasting Cruise